James-Prog28/UoT-PGP-DSBA-Projects/README.md

 Submission Guidelines - There are two parts to the submission:
 	1. A well commented Jupyter notebook [format - .html]
-	2. Using the template provide, create a PowerPoint business presentation as you would present to management/business leaders [format - .pdf]
+	2. Using the PowerPoint template provided, create a business presentation as you would present to management/business leaders [format - .pdf]